 Primed to Perform is one of those books that will make you question everything you know.
 Doshi and McGregor will revolutionize your approach to culture using the latest in human psychology.

 In addition to the latest in science, Primed to Perform offers an actionable and measurable culture tool to which they refer to as the “Total Motivation” or “ToMo” Factor.
 This tool gives the ability to measure the strength of a company’s culture based on 6 different motives or 3 contributors and 3 detractors:

 - Play: Those motivated by ‘Play’ are most likely to succeed because the work is enjoyable and rewarding in and of itself.

 - Purpose: Those motivated by purpose are driven by the outcome of the work rather than the work itself.

 - Potential: Those motivated believe the notion this work will eventually lead to something that aligns with his/her values as opposed to the direct outcome.

-- Emotional Pressure: Those motivated by emotional pressure are essentially peer pressured.
-While rewarding in terms of self-perception and social judgement, this motive is far from the work itself.
+- Emotional Pressure: Those motivated by emotional pressure are essentially peer-pressured.
+While rewarding in terms of self-perception and social judgment, this motive is far from the work itself.

 - Economic Pressure: Those motivated by economic pressure are performing tasks solely for a reward OR to avoid punishment.